Known For : Jungle Safari in Corbett National Park Corbett Waterfall River Rafting in Corbett National Park

 God’s own country has something to offer to everyone – especially those on a hunt for the best Mahseer in the land.
 Elephant lake and Munnar are some good fishing spots here.
 Silver, Gold, Black and Pink Mahseer, Pearl Spot, Climbing Perch, Sardine, Pomfret, Tuna, Seer and Mackerel are the numerous varieties of fish here.
 October to March is the best time to visit here and you could even spend the new year catching some fish and relaxing on the beaches elsewhere in Kerela.

 Located five hours from the capital Shillong, Ranikor is one of the last wild fishing spots left in Meghalaya.
 Eels and catfish can be found here apart from the ever abundant Gold, and Chocolate Mahseers.
 It is a great spot for some birdwatching too with Brahmini kites swooping in to take some fresh catch from the rivers too.
 If you didn’t have enough reasons to visit the unexplored north-east, then fishing should definitely be another reason to add to the list!
 The best time to go here too is from October to May.

 An archipelago in the Arabian Sea, the Lakshadweep Islands offer diverse flora and fauna.
-The water at the beaches in shallow and transparent, making for an ambient fishing experience.
+The water at the beaches in shallow and transparent, making for an ambient fishing experience and thus deeming the destination one of the best fishing places in India.
 One can look forward to catch various kinds of fish like the dolphin fish, flying fish, yellowfin, rainbow runner, red snapper, coral fish and many more.
-Apart from fishing, there are also activities like canoeing, kayaking that you can do, to take maximum advantage of the beauty of the waters!
 October to Mid-May is an ideal time to visit, after the turbulent monsoon season ends.

 Fishing not only helps in refreshing your mind but is also an excellent physical activity that allows you to burn calories.
 So now you got a better reason to go fishing.